PennyLaneAI/pennylane-pq/README.rst

 in the source folder.
 Tests restricted to a specific device can be run by executing :code:`make test-simulator`, :code:`make test-ibm`, or :code:`make test-classical`.

-.. note:: Tests on the :class:`ibm <pennylane_pq.devices.ProjectQIBMBackend>` device can only be run if a :code:`user` and :code:`password` for the IBM quantum experience are configured in the `PennyLane configuration file <https://pennylane.readthedocs.io/configuration.html>`_.
+.. note:: Tests on the :code:`ibm` device can only be run if a :code:`user` and :code:`password` for the IBM quantum experience are configured in the `PennyLane configuration file <https://pennylane.readthedocs.io/configuration.html>`_.
 If this is the case, running :code:`make test` also executes tests on the :code:`ibm` device.
 By default tests on the :code:`ibm` device run with :code:`hardware=False`.
 At the time of writing this means that the test are "free".
 Please verify that this is also the case for your account.

 Getting started